marcmarinam/obsidian-fmp/FT Remake Architecture/Free trial journey storage.md

 We need to store (at least) what combination of origin + duration a user has purchased.
 We will store that in a database accessed by ecomm-gate.

 #### What data do we need to store?
+- Free trial origin
-- Free trial details (origin and number of days)
+- Free trial duration
 - Subscription id
-	- More data about the subscription?
+- Date
+- Transaction id
+- Member id

 #### How do we store it?
 - Ecomm-gate database